— Researched and written by Dr. Sandip Roy.

-I’m thinking if a dinner date [or any other enjoyable activity] for the two of us would be helpful to mark this transition from struggle to freedom?
+I’m thinking that a dinner date [or any other enjoyable activity] for the two of us would be helpful to mark this transition from struggle to freedom.

 Please know that I care about you and am here for you whenever you need me.

 Be kind to yourself, dude.
 Wishing you happiness,

 Self-distancing, a helpful mechanism of emotional control that helps us generate meaning from our experiences, is facilitated by expressive writing (Park et al., 2016).